How to maximize the use of UX research repositories in your organization

 • People outside of research need to see the benefit of research repositories

-• Decision-makers need to understand the importance of customer insights for areas outside research
+• Decision-makers need to understand the importance of customer insights for areas outside of research

-• The costs associated with repos need to be justifiable
+• The costs associated with repositories need to be justifiable

 A proposed solution: collaborative continuous research

-Imagine a different scenario where everyone in the product team (product management, developers, designers) works together with customers to uncover insights and implement them in products and features continuously.
+Imagine a different scenario where everyone in the product team (product management, developers, designers) works together with customers to continuously uncover insights and implement them in products and features.

 Research becomes a regular collaborative exercise that equips everyone with firsthand knowledge of customers’ pain-points and needs.
 There are many benefits to this: